chrisly42/cajon-plugin/README.md

 ## Usage

+Cajon (though written in Kotlin) *only works with Java projects*.
+There does not seem too much demand for AssertJ within Kotlin projects and although possible, it would require a complete rewrite as the PSI stuff in IntelliJ is very Java focused.
+Almost zero feedback is also not helping.
+Enough bickering.

 The plugin will report inspections in your opened editor file as warnings.
 You can then quick-fix these with your quick-fix hotkey (usually Alt-Return or Opt-Return).